Brane Cosmology with the Chameleon Scalar Field in Bulk: Validity of Generalized Second Law of Thermodynamics

-{ One of important question concern the thermodynamics behavior of universe.
+{ One important question concerns the thermodynamics behavior of the Universe.
 The first connection between general relativity and thermodynamics was given by Bekenstein in 1973.
-Since then , thermodynamics aspect of universe has been the subject of several studies and validity of thermodynamics law have been investigated is many works.
-In recent year, there are alot of interest in the brane world scenario which gave us a new interesting picture of universe and a generalized form of universe.
-Maybe the main reason for studying the validity of thermodynamics law is that it is natural to study this subject for models which have been bielt is this new scenario.} \\ Let us now, examine the validity of generalized second law of thermodynamic (GSLT), with assumption of validity the first law.
-We consider a region of FLRW universe involved by horizon.
-There is some works for validity of GSLT in DGP brane world scenario {\cite{12,13}}.
-This bounded region is filled with a perfect fluid, where Amount of energy acrossing the horizon in time $dt$ is equal to
+Since then, thermodynamics aspect of the Universe has been the subject of several studies and the validity of the thermodynamics law has been investigated in many works.
+In recent years, therehas been a lot of interest in the brane world scenario which has given us a new, interesting picture of the Universe and a generalized form of the Universe.
+Maybe the main reason for studying the validity of the thermodynamics law is that it is natural to study this subject for models which have been built in this new scenario.} \\ Let us now examine the validity of the GSLT, with the assumption of the validity the first law.
+We consider a region of a FLRW Universe involved with the horizon.
+There are some works for the validity of the GSLT in the Dvali–Gabadadze–Porrati (DGP) brane world scenario {\cite{12,13}}.
+This bounded region is filled with a perfect fluid, where The amount of energy crossing the horizon in time $dt$ is equal to

 where $R_h$ is the radius of the horizon.
-With the help of validity of the first law of thermodynamic, variation of horizon entropy is expressed as
+With the help of the validity of the first law of thermodynamics, variation of horizon entropy is expressed as

-$T_h$ is the temperature of horizon.
-Using the Gibbs's equation, Note that according to {\cite{14}}, we have supposed a equilibrium for temperature of inside matter and horizon.
-Time evolution of the entropy of inside horizon is obtained as
+$T_h$ is the temperature of the horizon.
+Using the Gibbs's equation, Note that according to {\cite{14}}, we have supposed an equilibrium for the temperature inside matter and horizon.
+Time evolution of the entropy inside the horizon is obtained as